AOEpeople/aoe_technology_radar/data/about.md

 ### Introduction

-We make use of a Technology Radar to visualise our current tech strategy.
+We make use of a Technology Radar to visualise our current strategy in the field of spatial omics.
 This radar shows which technologies we are using actively, which ones we are assessing, etc…
 The concept of the Technology radar is popularised by [Thoughtworks](https://www.thoughtworks.com/radar/byor).
+Most of the platform and techniques overview comes from a substack article by http://albertvilella.substack.com/

 ### How do we maintain it?

-The technology radar is maintained by everyone in the Software & IT architecture team.
-It is open for contribution for everyone in BioLizard and depends on their active participation to share lessons learned, pitfalls, and contribute to good practices on using the technologies.
+The Spatial Omics Analysis Radar is currently maintained by Hugo Steenberghen.
+It is open for contribution from everyone in our organization and relies on their active participation to share insights, experiences, and best practices in applying spatial omics technologies.